 This is roughly £200 less than the median annual pay for full-time employees, which stood at £31,46 for the tax year 2019/2020, according to ONS statistics.
 While 2020 was a tough year for many jobs, “annual pay estimates are largely unaffected by the coronavirus (Covid-19) pandemic” according to the report.

-Given that more than half of the entire workforce of the UK earns less than £15 per hour, many have asked whether a £15 minimum wage would actually work.
+Given that more than half of the entire workforce of the UK earns less than £15 per hour at present, some have asked whether a £15 minimum wage would be fair.

 The median hourly earnings for all employees in 2020 was £13.68 per hour.
 So, not only would professions such as cleaners, waiting staff, and retail employees who have long been paid the minimum wage receive a hefty pay increase, so too would many in graduate level jobs.